last authored: Oct 2009, David LaPierre

 tanner 5: adult appearance, pubic hair extends to medial thigh

-at puberty, the pituitary begins secreting pulses of gonadotrophins LH and FSH at night, with pulses occuring during the day in adults as well.
+At puberty, the hypothalamus begins secreting GnRH pulses every 90-120 minutes, a pattern that contuines until age 40 and the beginning of menopause.
+The pituitary begins secreting pulses of gonadotrophins LH and FSH at night, with pulses occuring during the day in adults as well.
 Pulses are the same in both females and males, and play a key role in sexual differentiation.

+Hypothalamic secretion of GnRH, and other hormones, leading to adrenal androgen release and pituitary growth hormone.
 GH causes the growth spurt a few years before menarche, and growth slows down as menarche begins.
 This is because increasing levels of estrogen, released by the ovaries, provides negative regulation of GH.

 Can occur in boys and girls before age six, leading to pubic and axillary hair, body odour, and mild acne.
 Caused by adrenal production of DHEAS.
 Investigate for other signs of puberty (thelarche in girls or testicular enlargement in boys).
 Exclude androgen-secreting tumours.